YourListTeam/ServerSide/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Setup

-In order to setup the backend, please see the [Backend README.md](Serverside/README.md) and [Frontend README.md](YourListApp/README.md) files.
+In order to setup the back-end, please see the [back-end README.md](Serverside/README.md) and for the front-end please see the [front-end README.md](YourListApp/README.md) files.

 ## Authors